 "you cannot change primary indexes so the only option is to create a new (table), migrate the data with transformations and delete the old table.
 This process is excruciating, especially in production."

-However, with single-table designs, this thinking is not the whole picture, and can be misleading.
+However, with DynamoDB single table designs, this thinking is not the whole picture, and can be misleading.

 When using single-table DynamoDB designs, your keys and attributes are uncoupled from the physical implementation, so you can evolve your DynamoDB design much more easily.